Sticky and tender Dim Sum Chicken Feet will fill your kitchen with aromatic scents of the Orient! A delicious side or appetizer to your favorite dish.

 It is fondly called “adidas” in the Philippines based on the famous “foot wear”.
 Usually considered as street food like fish balls and kwek-kwek, that are boiled then grilled in charcoal.
 You then have the option to dip it in either spicy vinegar or manong’s sauce.

 In China, it is called fèng zhǎo which translates to phoenix talons or phoenix claws.
-This dim sum staple of the Chinese is cooked by braising the chicken feet is spices and seasoning such as chili powder, black beans and five spice .
+This dim sum dish is a staple in Chinese cuisine.
+It is cooked by braising the chicken feet is spices and seasoning such as chili powder, black bean sauce and five spice.

 What to expect